cw1204772/AIC2018_iamai/Readme.md

                                      [-sh SIGMA_H] [-si SIGMA_IOU] [-tm T_MIN]
 ```

-### Post-Tracking
+### III.
+Post-Tracking

-In this step, we will extract keypoint images within each tracklet.
+In this step, we will extract keypoint images within each tracklet for every video.
 To use it, try:

 ```